EngineerBetter/concourse-up/README.md

 ## Install

-Download the [latest release](https://github.com/EngineerBetter/concourse-up/releases) and install it into your $PATH:
+Download the [latest release](https://github.com/EngineerBetter/concourse-up/releases) and install it into your `PATH`

 ## Usage